coolhome/oidc-client-js/Home.md

  * accessTokenExpiringNotificationTime (number, default: 60): The number of seconds before an access token is to expire to raise the `accessTokenExpiring` event.

 ### APIs
 * getUser: Returns promise to load the `User` object for the currently authenticated user.
 * removeUser: Returns promise to remove from any storage the currently authenticated user.
 * signinRedirect: Returns promise to trigger a redirect of the current window to the authorization endpoint.
 * signinRedirectCallback: Returns promise to process response from the authorization endpoint.
+The result of the promise is the authenticated `User`.
 * signinSilent: Returns promise to trigger a silent request (via an iframe) to the authorization endpoint.
+The result of the promise is the authenticated `User`.
 * signinSilentCallback: Returns promise to notify the parent window of response from the authorization endpoint.
 * signinPopup: Returns promise to trigger a request (via a popup window) to the authorization endpoint.
+The result of the promise is the authenticated `User`.
 * signinPopupCallback: Returns promise to notify the opening window of response from the authorization endpoint.
 * signoutRedirect: Returns promise to trigger a redirect of the current window to the end session endpoint.
 * signoutRedirectCallback: Returns promise to process response from the end session endpoint.